hoel-bagard/Segmentation-PyTorch/README.md

 - Why is the model returning the latent ?
 - The model itself makes little sense imho.
 - The loss. (although I haven't much experience with losses and tiny masks)
+- Why is the network's output 16x10 and not 8x5 ?!

 ## Installation